echiang981/interview-comc/README.md

 Build a system that uses Large Language Models (LLMs) to translate the French source text (`source/comc.txt`) into high-quality English.

+## Your Task

+Design and implement a translation system that:

+- Reads the French source text
+- Uses LLM(s) to translate it to English
+- Produces a high-quality English translation

+Questions to consider before you start:

+- How do will you ensure high quality translation?
+- How do you ensure the translation is consistent with the original text?
+- What are the limitations of the LLM(s) you are using?
+- How will you structure your code?

 ## Evaluation Criteria

 You will be judged on two primary factors: